Mylothros/article-cms-react/Readme.md

 This is a Content Management System (CMS) for articles.
 It consists of a frontend and a backend, built with React.js and Express.js respectively.
 The app uses MySQL as the database for storing articles and create articles relationships.
 Dockerfiles are provided for both the frontend and backend, and a Docker Compose file is included to compose the containers.

+For the admin page, a secure login form is implemented, utilizing JSON Web Tokens (JWT) for authentication and authorization in the backend.
+This approach ensures that only authorized users can access the admin functionalities of the CMS.
+The JWT token, generated upon successful login, is stored in the frontend using the localStorage mechanism.
+While this approach is functional for learning purposes in this example, it's important to note that more secure storage options, such as HttpOnly cookies, are recommended for production systems.

 ## Table of Contents

 - [Features](#features)